-As a reminder, you will be uploading and submitting all of your work for the library assignment to ANGEL, but using this page as a guide to complete the assingment.
+As a reminder, you will be uploading and submitting all of your work for the library assignment to Canvas, but using this page as a guide to complete the assignment.

-To successfully complete this step, you must search in LionSearch using keywords relevant to your country, take a screenshot of this search result and paste it into a Word or Google Document .
-Then, answer the questions below underneath your screenshot and upload it to the dropbox in Lesson 3 in ANGEL
+To successfully complete this step, you must first search in LionSearch using keywords relevant to your country and take a screenshot of this search result.
+Paste this in a Word or Google Document or save it as an image.
+Then, you can upload your image AND answer the questions below in the Lesson 3 library assignment.

 2. What is the process that you went through to determine if these results were relevant to you?
 What did you look at?
 What did you consider?
 Use the CRAAP test PDF and the evaluating information video supplied in this section to analyze your process.